bygalacos/Zabbix_Agent_Script/README.md

 ./zabbix_agent_6.2.ps1 192.168.100.100
 ```

-Note: Try right click and "Run with Powershell" if you got errors while launching powershell script.
+Note: If you encounter any errors while launching the script, try right-clicking and selecting "Run with Powershell".

 ## License

-GPL-3.0
+This software is licensed under GPL-3.0

 **Made with ♥ by bygalacos**